singh-sudhir16/youtube-data-analysis/README.md

-# ETL Project : Youtube-data-pipeline
+# ETL Project : Youtube-data-analysis

 ## Introduction
 This `README` document provides an overview of an `ETL` (Extract, Transform, Load) project developed to extract data from a `YouTube` channel using the YouTube API and `Python`, perform data transformations with the `Pandas` library, export the transformed data to a CSV file, load the data into `Snowflake` data warehouse, and create a reporting dashboard using `Power BI`.